-To track ad performance in your web analytics tool, each ad must have its own URL parameters ("UTM tags").
-These will help you associate individual ad clickers with long-term user behavior, such as LTV, instead of just short-term conversions.
+To track ad performance in your web analytics tool, each ad should have its own URL parameters ("UTM tags").
+These will help you associate individual ad visitors with their long-term on-site or in-app behavior.

-Use my ad management spreadsheet to automatically generate clean UTM tags.
+You can use my ad UTM spreadsheet to generate organized UTM tags.

 This is the final piece of text you can include in your ad.
 Of all the text components, this is the least read by audiences.
-So don't put your most important text here.
+So don't put your most important value props here.

-My recommendation is to use it to address a significant product objection you know hurts conversion rates.
-Otherwise, if you have nothing critical to say, leave this section blank so your ad appears less like a cluttered mess in someone's Newsfeed.
+My recommendation is to use this field to address a significant product objection you know hurts conversion rates.
+Otherwise, if you have nothing critical to say, leave this section blank so your ad's other text gets more attention.

 This is the button at the bottom of the ad that people click to visit your site.
 (They could alternatively click the ad's image, which is more common.)